 Loaded with minerals, amino acids, vitamins and phytonutrients (which have anti-inflammatory and antioxidant benefits), this hair mask prevents hair loss, promotes hair growth, repairs damaged hair, can help you fight dandruff, detangles and generally nourishes your (dry) hair!

-Nevertheless, I find that fresh aloe vera gel derived from the plant’s leaves is your best choice!
-If you don’t have an aloe vera plant at home (by the way, they are a very easy plant to have at home!), you can also get the leaves online.
+I find that fresh aloe vera gel derived from the plant’s leaves is your best choice!
+If you don’t have an aloe vera plant at home (by the way, aloe vera is a very easy plant to have at home!), you can also get the leaves online.

 Yes, you can definitely use aloe vera gel on its own as well!
 But adding some extras can enhance this aloe vera hair mask.
 Plus, adding oil for example also stretches it a bit more (especially, if you have to buy your aloe vera gel) and makes it easier to apply.